Share up to 500 serial port devices over TCP/IP network

-Moreover, using version 5.0, which supports the RFC 2217 Telnet extensions for COM Port Control, you can easily connect to a remote computer using the TCP/IP Telnet protocol.
+Moreover, using Serial to Ethernet Connector, which supports the RFC 2217 Telnet extensions for COM Port Control, you can easily connect to a remote computer using the TCP/IP Telnet protocol.

-Serial to Ethernet Connector for Linux OS is availableSerial to Ethernet Connector is also available for Linux OS!
+Serial to Ethernet Connector for Linux OS is availableSerial over IP Connector is also available for Linux OS!
 Now you can choose whether Linux or Windows OS will be a client or a server; broadcasting over UDP is possible too.
 Note, that Serial to Ethernet Connector for Linux is a command-line product at the moment.

-Serial to Ethernet Connector Linux version for ARM-based devices is available!
+Serial to IP Connector Linux version for ARM-based devices is available!
 Now you can share serial ports on ARM devices or connect to remote devices.
-Note: you need D-Bus to be installed on your device to use this version.

 Full features list